ender74/redux-form-fields/README.md

 If there is an error, the input field will be marked with an error decorator and the error text will be shown.

+##### DateField
+Hint: The API is probably going to change.
+I'm not really satisfied with the current version.

+FormField to input dates.
+To parse / format dates, moment is used.
+The correct locale must be set globally with moment.locale(locale).
+Renders a DatePicker to select the value.